agilepro/software-craftsmanship/docs/Management/Source Management/source30-cvs-essentials.md

 These notes are short, brief, introductory instructions to using the CVS source management system.
 Essentials that you need to get started.

 ## 1\.
-I don’t have any source and I need to get it.
+I don't have any source and I need to get it.

 This is where you use the GET command.
 Go to the directory that you want the tree to be built under.
 Run the command: